go-flac/flacvorbis/README.md

 }
 ```

 The following example extracts existing tags from a FLAC file.
-It returnt the last vorbis comment block and also the corresponding index of the metadata, which could be used for updating later on.
+It returns the last vorbis comment block and also the corresponding index of the metadata, which could be used for updating later on.
 ```golang
 package example